Total disconnectedness and percolation for the supports of super-tree random measures: Introduction and Description of the Main Results

 \emph{(b)} Assume the hypotheses of Theorem~\ref{thm:perc2}.
 In the critical case $2/\beta=d$ we know from Proposition~\ref{baryhmeas}(a) that $\supp(\nu)$ has finite $x^d\log(1/x)$-Hausdorff measure and so is a compact Lebesgue-null set which may percolate by Theorem~\ref{thm:perc2} (with the caveat of assuming \eqref{pccond} if $d=2$).
 In fact by Theorem~\ref{thm:perc2} percolation can still occur for $2/\beta$ slightly smaller than $d$ in which case $\supp(\nu)$ is even more singular as it has finite $x^{2/\beta}$-Hausdorff measure by Proposition~\ref{baryhmeas}\ref{it:baryhmeas:b}.
 Hence $\beta=\frac{2}{d}$ is not critical for being TD.
 If we set $\beta=1$ we conclude that the argument for proving TD for $d=2$ is ``not critical".
 See Remark~\ref{critpercdef} for a more precise definition of ``critical". \end{remark}

-\begin{remark} In view of the close connections between $B$-ary CSTRM's for $\beta=1$ and super-Brownian motion, $X_1$, described above, we believe that one can make the following analogous conclusions (to those in Remark~\ref{TDforSTRM}) for SBM, $X_1$:\\ \emph{(a)} $d=3$ is critical for TD of $\supp(X_1)$, and in this case we guess that $\supp(X_1)$ is TD.\\ \emph(b) We conjecture that in two dimensions $\supp(X_1)$ is not TD a.s.\ on $\{X_1\neq 0\}$ and in this case ``the result is not even critical". \end{remark} \ARXIV{We give a brief recap of the contents of the paper.
-In Section~\ref{sec:STRM} we introduce our larger class of STRM's and establish most of their main properties, originally proven in \cite{ADHP} for the more restrictive CSTRM's.
-In Section~\ref{sec:SBM} we prove that SBM is a STRM and identify the associated offspring law and sibling displacement law.
-In Section~\ref{sec:Bary} we introduce the $B$-ary CSTRM's and derive a number of additional properties including Propositions~\ref{baryhmeas} and \ref{hitprob2}.
-The weak disconnectedness result, Theorem~\ref{thm:nutribe}, is proved in Section~\ref{sec:wdisc}.
-Finally the main results, Theorems~\ref{thm:perc2} and \ref{thm:totdisc}, are proved in Sections~\ref{sec:percn} and \ref{secTDBary}, respectively. }
+\begin{remark} In view of the close connections between $B$-ary CSTRMs for $\beta=1$ and super-Brownian motion, $X_1$, described above, we believe that one can make the following analogous conclusions (to those in Remark~\ref{TDforSTRM}) for SBM, $X_1$:\\ \emph{(a)} $d=3$ is critical for TD of $\supp(X_1)$, and in this case we guess that $\supp(X_1)$ is TD.\\ \emph(b) We conjecture that in two dimensions $\supp(X_1)$ is not TD a.s.\ on $\{X_1\neq 0\}$ and in this case ``the result is not even critical".

+Although the connection between $B$-ary CSTRMs and SBM with $1+\beta$-stable branching is more tenuous, it would be interesting to see if the disconnection results for $B$-ary CSTRMs are valid for SBM in this more general setting.
+For example: Does TD of $\supp(X_1)$ hold a.s. for SBM with $1+\beta$-stable branching when $d\ge \frac{4}{\beta}-1$? \end{remark}